The best hotels in Koh Phangan

 Chaloklum on the north coast actually benefits from the monsoon shift. when the southwest monsoon dominates, Chaloklum Bay faces away from the worst weather.
 We've seen people write off low season entirely and miss out on some genuinely good value.
 The trick is sticking to the west and north coasts, packing light rain gear, and keeping plans flexible.
 Boat services to Bottle Beach do stop when seas are rough, so factor that in.

-Koh Phangan's best neighborhoods
+Koh Phangan's best hotel regions

 The west coast is where to start your search.
 Quieter waters, reliable sunsets, and decent road access from Thong Sala Pier make it the most practical base.
 The north is worth it if seclusion is the point.